TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 🌞 About Me
 Hey there! 👋 So glad you stopped by my page!
 Let me introduce myself real quick ~ ❤️❤️❤️<br />
 I’m an undergraduate student at Chongqing University of Posts and Telecommunications, working under the awesome guidance of [Ye Wang](https://wangye0523.github.io/) and [Fei Tao](https://scholar.google.com/citations?hl=zh-CN&user=KhWMky4AAAAJ).
 I’m super into sci-fi novels and movies—can’t get enough of them!
 Oh, and just for fun, my MBTI is INFJ, haha!😆😆😆 <br />
 Best wishes for our future adventures!✨

-# 📖 Educations
-- *2021.09 - 2025.06*, undergraduate student, Computer Science and Technology, Chongqing University of Posts and Telecommunications, Chongqing, China.

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 Happy to get RAICOM 2024 National Thrid Prize again.
 - *2024.06*: &nbsp;🎉🎉 Happy to get The Outstanding Completion in the National College Student Innovation and Entrepreneurship Training Program!

+# 📖 Educations
+- *2021.09 - 2025.06*, undergraduate student, Computer Science and Technology, Chongqing University of Posts and Telecommunications, Chongqing, China.

 # 📝 Competitions